-In the year ended March 2021, falls were the cause of 100% of occupational accidents, which form the basis of the frequency rate and the severity rate.
+In the year ended March 2022, falls on the way of commuting were the cause of 100% of occupational accidents, which form the basis of the frequency rate and the severity rate.
+We don't have any occupational accidents in work place for FY2021.